HwWobbe/WipHww/README.md

 - can AnJ teach LzT to use Loom ?
   - discuss, then test, this

+- review the use of local synched files
+  - hwoTo: omit some from the sync
 - reView my shadingLogic assumptions
   - bear in mind that these become much less pertinent is local repois are used for edits